-Note: The nickname has no effect on the output filename (which will be the same as the input filename).
+Note: The nickname you assign a file has no effect on the output file name (which by default, will be the same as the input filename, except for the extension).
 For example, if you submit test.mpg, this Flip action will create test.mov.
-The MPG file is always referenced by the nickname Original and the MOV file is always referenced by the nickname Vantage Proxy in this workflow.
+The input file in this workflow is always referenced by the nickname Original and the output file is always referenced by the nickname QuickTime H264 AAC.

-- 3. Take a moment to select the video stream, audio stream, and H.264 and AAC codec components, as well as the QuickTime Movie container component in turn, and review the details panel for each component as it displays its details below the video stream building blocks. - 4.
-Click Next and then click Finish to save this configuration of the Flip action, and note that the yellow inspector button does not display anymore.
+3. Take a moment to click on each of the video stream, audio stream, and H.264 and AAC codec components, as well as the QuickTime Movie container component in turn, and review the details panel for each component (the details panel displays below the building blocks).
+Also note the toolbar directly above the building